algolia/brefsearch/README.md

 2. **Media Asset Repository**: All generated images and video clips are stored in a separate repository (`pixelastic/brefsearch-images`) to avoid bloating the main codebase.
+This repository is expected to be stored one level higher (ie. `./brefsearch` and `./brefsearch-imagesr side by side in the same directory.)

-3. **Media Hosting**: The media files are synced to a personal server using `rsync` commands with aliased credentials (not included in the repository either).
+3. **Media Hosting**: The media files are synced to a personal server using `rsync`.
+Credentials for this server are personal and not shared in that repo either.
 The URLs in the JSON records point to this server.
 Cloudinary functions as a CDN, retrieving assets from this origin server.

-This separation of code and data repositories is intentional for maintainability, but means that you will probably need to establish your own media storage solution when adapting this system.
+This separation of code and data repositories is intentional for maintainability, but means that you will probably need to do some plumbing to replicate the structure and establish your own media storage solution when adapting this system.

 ## Important Note About The Pipeline